e4s-project-exp/e4s-project-exp.github.io/about-first-time-users.md

 ### What E4S Provides
 1.	**A Ready-to-Use Scientific Libraries and Tools Collection:**
-Over 100 scientific software packages bundled together, tested for compatibility, and kept up to date.
+Over 120 primary scientific software packages bundled together, tested for compatibility, and kept up to date.
-1.	**Consistency Experience Across Systems:**
+1.	**Consistent Experience Across Systems:**
 Whether a researcher uses a university cluster or a national supercomputer, the E4S stack behaves the same way.
 1.	**Support for Cutting-Edge Science:**
 E4S is continuously improved by experts and used in leading scientific projects funded by the U.S. Department of Energy and beyond.